mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Verify the `lifetime` field:
   * When validating a downloaded KeyPackage, the current time MUST be within the `lifetime` range.
-A KeyPackage that is expired or not yet valid MUST NOT be sent in an Add proposal.
+A ClientInfo that is expired or not yet valid MUST NOT be sent in an Add proposal.
   * When receiving an Add or validating a tree, checking the `lifetime` is RECOMMENDED, if it is feasible in a given application context.
 Because of